 The unseen consequence of Adderall: How it can affect your breath

 It all comes down to a dry mouth.
-A dry mouth is the root cause of bad breath.
+A dry mouth is one of the biggest cause of bad breath.

 Our saliva plays many vital roles, but the biggest, in my opinion, is rinsing away bacteria, food debris and acid and keeping the tissues moist.